-Of the 14 selected articles, 8 utilize the VAS measurement instrument, with 3 focusing on Yoga and 5 on the birth ball.
-As indicated by research [19], the pain scale in the control group is 8, while in the intervention group, it is 4.
-Consequently, the visual analogue score in the Yoga group significantly outperformed that of the control group, suggesting that the practice of Iyengar Yoga can be adapted to alleviate labor pain in primigravida mothers.
+Of the 14 selected articles, 8 utilize the VAS measurement instrument, with three focusing on yoga and five on the birth ball.
+Research [19] indicates that the pain scale in the control group is 8, while in the intervention group, it is 4.
+Consequently, the visual analog score in the yoga group significantly outperformed that of the control group, suggesting that the practice of Iyengar Yoga can alleviate labor pain in primigravida mothers.
+In line with other study [25], the VAS shows a reduction in pain levels before and after receiving counterpressure treatment with a birth ball - moderate pain on a scale of 7-9, down to a scale of 1-3 with mild pain and severe pain for 1 participant when the intervention was given to 0%.

 Table 1.
-The effectiveness of prenatal yoga and birth ball on delivery pain •
+The effectiveness of prenatal yoga and birth ball on delivery pain